|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 An open sea fishing kayak needs to have the best in performance and stability.
 Factors like size and balance matter a lot.
 For pond fishing, you can do with a smaller kayak that maneuvers more easily in a limited body of water.
 If you are going to fish in a river with rapids, the design of the kayak matters greatly in achieving safety and stability.

 When shopping, you will find different types of kayak labeled as being for use in specific environments such as open sea, lake or river.
-If you are not sure where you are going to use the kayak or if you expect your fishing ground to change in the near future, you can buy a kayak designed for use in all kinds of waters.
+If you are not sure where you are going to use the kayak or if you expect your fishing ground to change in the near future, you can buy a model designed for use in all kinds of waters.

 Some fishing kayaks are designed for use with pros that can steer it perfectly even in stormy waters.
 Others are ideal for beginners for use in calmer waters.
 If you are just starting out, you may want to consider low-cost kayaks to give you hands-on training before graduating to more advanced ones.